westoncb/latent-langs/README.md

 There is a bit of art to it, so I'd recommend watching the video below for a more in-depth introduction.

 YouTube video: [Introduction to LLM languages+ConceptScript](https://youtu.be/lmhvevCL7RU)

+And here's a fun way to view Concepts—it's loaded with one by default but you can paste your own in: https://westoncb.github.io/concept_inspector/